Direct Line magazine

 Extra precautions while you're away

-There are extra measures you can take whenever you're away for longer.
-These include:
+Here are some extra measures you can take whenever you're away for longer:

-• Installing timer switches to lights so they come on at the same time each night (or using smart bulbs to control your lighting through your phone).
+• Add timer switches to lights, so they come on at the same time each night.
+You could also use smart bulbs to control your lighting via your phone.

-• Installing timer switches to a radio to make it sound like someone is in.
+• Install a timer switch to your radio to make it sound like someone is in.

-• Making sure all your window locks are up to scratch, and closing curtains so that thieves can’t see inside the house.
+• Make sure all your window locks are working properly, and close curtains so thieves can’t see inside your home.

-• Cancelling regular deliveries, such as milk or newspapers, so nothing piles up on your doorstep.
+• Cancel regular deliveries, such as milk or recipe boxes, so they don’t pile up on your doorstep.

-• Arranging for your mail to be delivered later or even directed to your holiday destination.
+• Arrange for your mail to be delivered when you return home or even forwarded to your holiday destination.

-• Cutting the lawn before you go away, so it appears as if someone is still there.
+• Cut the lawn before you go away, so it doesn’t get too overgrown, alerting potential thieves that you’re not there.

-• Getting a neighbour or friend to watch your home while you are away.
+• Ask a neighbour or friend to watch your home while you are away.
+They can pop round to water your plants, collect your post and check everything is secure.

 If you’re travelling with luggage, another tip is to avoid writing your name and address on any visible luggage labels.